“There is no reality except in action.” – Jean-Paul Sartre1

 First of all, consider Aristotle’s definition of the function of human beings: “activity of the soul in accord with reason or requiring reason.”3 A human being exercises reason.
 He thinks.
 But reasoned thought alone does not constitute the nature of humanity.
 The capacity for reason may distinguish humans from animals, but humans also have bodies.
 A human who merely thinks of the right things to do is not good; she must also act so as to carry out those reasoned intentions.
 Hence, human beings are creatures capable of acting in accordance with reason.

 In order to be ethical, humans must act, and action requires movement of one’s body.
 For any movement, three primary questions arise: 1) how much force must the agent apply?, 2) over what distance must the agent apply that force? and 3) how fast must the agent apply that force?
 We can apply a similar process to judge the ethical status of an individual’s courage.
 That is, we might ask 1) how much courage is required?, 2) for how long must that courage be displayed? and 3) how readily must the agent undertake the courageous action?
 The answers to the latter three questions define ethical standards for the character traits and actions necessary to be courageous.
-And the answers to the former three questions define ethical precepts for human movement.
+And the answers to the former three questions define ethical components of fitness and human movement.
 They provide the minimum standards for how a human being should be capable of moving.

 1. How much force must an agent apply?